Become a Votebeat sponsor

 Federal and state law, and the state’s Elections Procedures Manual have detailed rules for how election officials must conduct all aspects of voting, including strict limitations on when someone may be removed from the voter rolls.

-Under state law, for example, a county recorder can’t remove someone from the voter rolls who has moved from their address unless that voter notifies the county, registers to vote in another county, or goes two election cycles without participating in an election or responding to any election mail.
+Under state law, for example, a county recorder can’t remove someone from the voter rolls who has moved from their address unless that voter notifies the county, registers to vote in another county, or goes two election cycles without either voting or responding to notices from the recorder’s office about undeliverable mail.

 Still, Stringham said in an interview, the recorder controls the department’s budget and staff, and that can make a big difference in how the election goes.